chen-415/my_net/README.md

-The dataset SH-HAZE can be available at the website https://c.wss.cc/f/fxkgshwvb05.
+The dataset SH-HAZE can be available on the website https://c.wss.cc/f/fxkgshwvb05.